joaquinbian/joaquinbian/README.md

   <li>Filter pokemons by name in search screen</li>
   <li>See details of each pokemons like habilities, stats, moves, etc 🎮</li>
 </ul>
-<p>This app was made with React Native CLI (no expo) and Typescript.
+<p>This app was made with React Native CLI and Typescript.
 I used pokeapi API to fetch data and react-native-image-colors, a package that fetch prominent colors form an image to set the background of each pokemon.
 Here are some videos:</p>

 <div >
 <img src="https://media.giphy.com/media/JZIZwsB4qW5MDGvKZN/giphy.gif?cid=790b7611671dc4f8693f1a2d9e127b4c640d9660c42ab7a1&rid=giphy.gif&ct=g" display="inline" width="250" height="500"/>